moby/moby/docs/man/docker-run.1.md

 **--sig-proxy**=*true*|*false*
    Proxy received signals to the process (non-TTY mode only).
 SIGCHLD, SIGSTOP, and SIGKILL are not proxied.
 The default is *true*.

+**--port-persistence**=*static*|*soft*|*hard*
+   Apply persistence policy to dynamically allocated host ports
+                               'static': Dynamic ports will always be re-allocated on restart 'soft': Try to preserve the dynamic host ports on restart, re-allocate from original range if port is in use
+                               'hard': Try to preserve the dynamic host ports on restart, error if port is in use

+**--port-range**=[]
+   Assign the next available host port(s) from this range and bind to dynamically published ports from the container (for use with -p or -P).
+                               format: startPort-endPort

 **-t**, **--tty**=*true*|*false*
    Allocate a pseudo-TTY.
 The default is *false*.